Grow your super with these five tips

 1. Know where your super is being paid

-Most of us have a super account, but many people don’t know where their super is being paid.
-If you’re one of them, it’s easy to find out.
+Most of us have a super account.
+But not everyone knows where their super is being paid.
+If you’re unsure, it’s easy to find out.
 Just ask your employer or check your payslip.

 2. Check if you have multiple super accounts